RasoulRostami/principles/design_patterns/README.md

 # Design patterns

 With Design Patterns we can build maintainable, extensible and reusable applications.
-There are some of important design patterns that every developer must know.

 For leaning and working with design patterns you better know about UML diagrams [UML tutorial](https://blog.visual-paradigm.com/what-are-the-six-types-of-relationships-in-uml-class-diagrams/#Inheritance).

 ## Structure
+This is structure of project, each design pattern usually have tree section.

 ```
 - {design pattern name}/